DIGOARTHUR/github-automated-repos/CONTRIBUTING.md

      ```
     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-10. Push your branch to GitHub:
+7. Push your branch to GitHub:

     ```shell
     git push origin my-fix-branch
     ```

-11. In GitHub, send a pull request to `angular:main`.
+8. In GitHub, send a pull request to `github-automated-repos:main`.

 ### Reviewing a Pull Request